mattcolombo/go-certificate-extractor/README.md

 ## How to use

+First of all download the `go-certificate-extractor_windows_amd64_vN_n.exe` file from the release page in Github (found under this main [Github page](https://github.com/mattcolombo/go-certificate-extractor)) and save it wherever it is best convenient on the disk.
+For the commands below to work out of the box, it's best to also rename the `.exe` file to simply `go-certificate-extractor.exe`.
+If not, please adjust the below commands to reflect the name of the file.

 To run the tool navigate to the folder where you wish to store the output and run the below command
 ```(Powershell)
 \path\to\go-certificate-extractor.exe <\path\to\p12file> <common name> <p12 store password>